Overseas and Military Voters

 - U.S. citizens whose permanent residence is in suburban Cook County but will be temporarily residing abroad on Election Day*

-* In all of these instances, you are eligible to vote absentee even if you are not currently registered.
-Your Federal Postcard Application will serve as a registration application as well.
+* In all of these instances, you are eligible to vote by mail even if you are not currently registered.
+Your FPCA will serve as a registration application as well.

-Step 1 - Apply for a mail ballot
+Step 1 - Apply by completing a FPCA

-APPLY for a mail ballot.
-The Federal Postcard Application can be sent back in one of three ways:
+APPLY by completing a FPCA.
+The FPCA can be sent back in one of three ways: